 - Our curriculum is the sum total of all the specifically planned set of academic and co- curricular educational experiences provided to the student at the school.

 Optimisation of Time

-- School hours are structured to be an optimal mix of lectures, workshops, indoor and outdoor activities, team work, research, seminars, interactive sessions and self study to engage students through non-regimented yet challenging experiences, thus making them feel excited about every day at school.
+- School hours are structured to be an optimal mix of lessons, indoor and outdoor activities, team work, research, seminars, interactive sessions and self study to engage students through non-regimented yet challenging experiences, thus making them feel excited about every day at school.

 - The timetable is designed to ensure that the students make the best of all available learning opportunities and teachers find right balance of time spent on teaching, assesment and self development.

 - The timetable is aimed at effectively contributing to the needs and requirements of each student at Charter.